 Hiking and Biking

 Most of the hikes here at Council Grounds State Park are short and connect different parts of the park such as the beach, the boat landing, and the campsites.
-Northwest trail is the longest one and is only 1.5 miles.
+The Northwest trail is the longest one and is only 1.5 miles.
 It loops through both a meadow and forest.
 It is a beautiful trail without any steep climbs.
-The park road is a 2.5 mile paved road with beautiful views of the water and the park in whole.
+The park road is a 2.5 mile paved road with great views of the water and the park as a whole.
 It would be a nice option to take a walk or bike ride.
-There are no dedicated off road bike trails but the park road is a nice ride and has beautiful views of the water.
+There are no dedicated off-road bike trails but the park road is smooth and not too busy.
 This park is definitely more focused on enjoying the water and camping than doing any long hikes.

 All Season Fun

-This is a beautiful and quiet park in the winter as well.
+This is a beautiful and quiet park in the winter.
 Once the lake freezes over there are always some ice fishers out there.
 Frozen Alexander Lake is a great place to walk, hike, or cross country ski.
 I haven’t tried it, but I often see snowmobiles and ATV’s out on the ice as well.

 The original land for Council Grounds State Park used to be a city park.
 It has nearly doubled in size since it first became a state park.
 The name is said to come from the idea that Native American’s used to have an annual council in that area.
 The river provided easier transport.
 That claim has not been substantiated but it sounds like a fun story.

 There are several great food options nearby as the park is on the outskirts of Merrill, a town of just under 10,000 people.
 If you are looking for breakfast or coffee I recommend First Street Coffee.
 For lunch there is a great drive through only old fashion burger place called Chips Hamburgers.
 It has been around forever for good reason.